-The main attraction in Asakusa, at least for first time visitors, are the sights.
-And the center of attention is Senso-ji, the oldest temple in Tokyo.
-Right next to it is a picturesque five-story pagoda and Asakusa Shrine, all of which are sights to behold.
+The main attraction in Asakusa, at least for first-time visitors, is the sights.
+And the center of attention is Senso-Ji, the oldest temple in Tokyo.
+Next to it is a picturesque five-story pagoda and Asakusa Shrine, all of which are sights to behold.

-Before arriving at the temple ground, on your way from Asakusa Station, you will find Kaminarimon, a humongous entrance gate.
-Its name translates to «Thunder Gate», which perfectly fits the never-ending «lightning bolts» that flashes at this exasperating selfie-spot.
+Before arriving at the temple ground, you will find Kaminarimon, a humongous entrance gate on your way from Asakusa Station.
+Its name translates to «Thunder Gate», which perfectly fits the never-ending «lightning bolts» that flash at this exasperating selfie spot.

 Sumida River | Calming Promenades, River Cruises, and a Golden Poop

-The Sumida River Promenade is an oasis we much prefer over the river cruise.
-Don’t get us wrong, it is interesting to see Asakusa and Tokyo from an angle as unchanged as the riverways, but there is something about tightly scheduled conveyor-belt experiences that turns us off.
+The Sumida River Promenade is an oasis compared to the lively river cruise.
+Don’t get us wrong; it is interesting to see Asakusa and Tokyo from an angle as unchanged as the riverways.
+Still, something about tightly scheduled conveyor-belt experiences turns us off.

-We much prefer to take a stroll along the river, either to or from Kuramae station.
-The area might not offer the most obvious sights, but the quiet and slow-moving atmosphere in the adjacent neighborhoods is a nice contrast to the high paced everyday life elsewhere in Tokyo.
-The last five years or so, there has even popped up a handful of independent cafés at Kuramae, perfect for quiet coffee breaks.
+We prefer to stroll along the river, either to or from Kuramae station.
+The area might not offer the most prominent sights, but the quiet and slow-moving atmosphere in the adjacent neighborhoods is a nice contrast to the high-paced everyday life elsewhere in Tokyo.
+In the last five years or so, there has even popped up a handful of independent cafés at Kuramae, perfect for quiet coffee breaks.

 Skytree | From Asakusa to Mount Fuji

-A nice walk from either Kuramae (ca 30 min) or Asakusa Station (ca 20 min) you will find Skytree, a 634-meter-tall tower with arguably the best view in Tokyo.
-On clear days, you can even catch a glimpse of Mount Fuji in the horizon.
+A nice walk from either Kuramae (ca 30 min) or Asakusa Station (ca 20 min), you will find Skytree, a 634-meter-tall tower with arguably the best view in Tokyo.
+On clear days, you can even catch a glimpse of Mount Fuji on the horizon.

-Skytree is of course also a tourist trap, but once you make your way to the top, it is well-worth the hassle.
+Skytree is, of course, also a tourist trap, but once you make your way to the top, it is well worth the hassle.
 The view is simply unforgettable.
 And what is more, at the bottom of Skytree are some very nice, albeit pricy restaurants.
-For me as a Norwegian traveler, the prices were quite affordable.
-Sadly, the amazing tempura place I tried (Tempura Tsunahachi) was closed for good because of Corona.
+For me, as a Norwegian traveler, the prices were quite affordable.
+Sadly, the fantastic tempura place I tried (Tempura Tsunahachi) was closed for good because of Corona.

-More sightseeing spots are covered in the next sections, which also covers some of our favorite places and experiences in Asakusa:
+More sightseeing spots are covered in the following sections, which also covers some of our favorite places and experiences in Asakusa:

 Once the sightseeing is out of the way, let the taste-testing commence, or better yet, do them in tandem.
 The street food is why we keep coming back to Asakusa.
-There is so much to try and taste that we have not even gotten half-way through it all during the first year of me living in Japan.
-(Roughly 10 day trips or so.)
+There is so much to try and taste that we haven't gotten halfway through it during my first year in Japan.
+(Roughly ten day trips or so.)

 Nakamise-Dori & Denbôin-Dori | A Street Food Smorgasbord